NathanRoyer/wizdraw/wizdraw/README.md

-`wizdraw` - Tiny no_std crate to fill and stroke composite bezier curves (SIMD/SSAA)
+`wizdraw` - Portable crate to fill and stroke composite bezier curves (paths)

+All operations are done on an offscreen canvas.

+The CPU implementation is always available and performs OK.

 ### Limitations

 - Pixels are [R, G, B, A] values with 8-bit components
 - Point coordinates are pairs of `f32`
+- The GLES2 implementation's output is currently only readable as RGBA5551

 ### Features

-- `simd`: include SIMD code, which can speed rendering up when anti-aliasing is used.
+- `simd`: include the SIMD canvas implementation
+- `gles2`: include the OpenGL ES 2.0 canvas implementation
-- `contour`: include the [`contour()`] utility function, which allows you to stroke paths.
+- `contour`: include path stroking code
+- `shapes`: include basic shape generation code

 By default, this crate doesn't use SIMD because a nightly toolchain is required for that.